ramonskie/codex/walkthrough/concourse_pipelines_setup.md

  - $.meta.slack.channel: Please specify the channel (#name) or user (@user) to send messages to (in ci/settings.yml)
  - $.meta.slack.webhook: Please provide a Slack Integration WebHook (in ci/settings.yml)
 ```
-We can tackle all the errors by configuring two files: `ci/boshes.yml` and `ci/setting.yml`.
+We can tackle all the errors by configuring two files: `ci/boshes.yml` and `ci/settings.yml`.
 Before that, lets add a deployment key to the repo and write it to Vault, since we need it to configure our pipeline.

 To generate an SSH key pair, use the following commands to write it to Vault.
-In the git repo, add the pub key to the deploy key.
+In the git repo, add the public key to the deploy key.

 ```
 safe write secret/(( insert_parameter site.name ))/proto/concourse/deployment_keys "private_key_name@private_key_file"